PostHog/posthog.com/contents/blog/making-something-people-want.md

 ## Do it for real

-Even before launching, we focussed on this loop:
+Even before launching, we focused on this loop:

 * Give excited user access to new feature
 * User users it and gives feedback